There’s a lot of large companies in the United States alone. Over 20,000 employ 500+ employees, per the US Census Bureau’s latest available data.

 Why should I care?

-Because money can be on the line!
+Because revenue is on the line!

 Consider this, from CloudFlare: